DragonTech26/BDSAddonManager/README.md

 - A: Yes, but there's no reason to do so.
 - Q: Does this program support multiple servers?
 - A: Yes, as long as the file paths are correct.
 Only a single server can be edited at a time.
+- Q: What files does this program support?
+- A: .zip/.mcpack/.mcaddon file types are supported.

 ## License